pragadheeshtamilarasan/site24x7-cli-ai-agent/replit.md

 This is an autonomous AI agent that scrapes Site24x7 API documentation, generates a comprehensive CLI tool, and maintains a GitHub repository automatically.
 The system uses OpenAI for intelligent analysis, scheduled tasks for automation, and provides a web dashboard for monitoring and control.

-## Current Status (July 24, 2025)
+## Current Status (July 25, 2025)

-✅ **Local Machine Deployment Fixed**
+✅ **Mac Deployment Simplified**
-- Created comprehensive fixed-local-deploy.sh for any local machine
+- Removed all corporate network deployment complexity
-- Handles corporate network restrictions automatically
+- Created simple mac-deploy.sh for local Mac development
-- Fixed GitPython import issues with optional git dependency
+- Supports both Python virtual environment and Docker deployment
-- Extended startup timeouts (60 seconds) for corporate networks
+- Clean, focused setup for individual developers
-- Application starts successfully with proper error diagnosis
+- Modern UI with contemporary design system implemented

 ✅ **Application Successfully Debugged and Running**
 - Fixed startup crash caused by missing OpenAI API key handling